Working with imagery

 Alpha value on tiles

-Some tiles could be loaded with or without an alpha value, that controls the transparency of the object:
+Some tiles can be loaded with or without an alpha (transparency) value, which controls layer transparency:

 madrid <- esp_get_ccaa("Madrid", epsg = 3857)